 - Wipe down furniture and shelves

-- Move furniture where possible to clean underneath, or use a long-handled vacuum attachment
+- Move furniture to clean underneath, or use a long-handled vacuum attachment

-Pro Tip: Remove dust and lint from window blinds using an old tube sock dipped in equal parts water and white vinegar.
-Just put the sock on your hand and run it over the blinds.
-You can use the same trick to clean any hard surfaces, including shelves and cabinets.
+Pro Tip: dust blinds with an old sock dipped in equal parts water and white vinegar — slip it on your hand and run it over the slats.
+The same trick works on shelves and cabinets.

 Bathrooms

-- Wipe down mirrors, shower doors, baseboards and door frames
+- Wipe mirrors, shower doors, baseboards, and door frames

 - Wash walls and windows, including light switches